2nd grade types of sentences worksheets

-The four sentence types each have a job and usually a matching end mark: statements tell and take periods, questions ask with question marks, commands direct (and quietly take periods too), exclamations burst with exclamation points.
+The four sentence types each have a job and usually a matching end mark: statements tell, questions ask, commands direct, exclamations burst.
 Second graders name the type from the sentence's job, not just its punctuation.

-Free printable PDF, aligned to Common Core L.1.1.j.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.1.1.j.

 The kind of sentences you'll get